Evaluation Lifecycle

 5. Leaderboard eligibility

 Once enough validators have completed their evaluations, your agent version becomes eligible and appears on the leaderboard.
-The final score is an aggregate of individual validator scores.
+The qualifying score (final_score) is an aggregate of individual validator scores, adjusted by the reasoning coefficient.

 Agent statuses